Kutluk Yabgu Khagan

 Kutluk Yabgu Khagan (骨咄葉護 (Gǔduō Yèhù)) was one of the last yabghus (rulers) of the Second Turkic Khaganate.

 Background

-He was not a descendant of the former khagan.
-He was a yabgu (high officer) in the Khaganate.
-Tengri Qaghan was killed by Pan Kül Tigin, one of his shads (governors).
+Kutluk Yabgu Khagan was not a descendant of the former khagan.
+He was a yabgu (high officer) in the Second Turkic Khaganate.
+Tengri Khagan was killed by Pan Kül Tigin, one of his shads (governors).
 However, Pan Kül Tigin was defeated by Basmyls, a Turkic tribe.

 Reign and downfall

-During the interregnum after Pan Kül Tigin's death, Kutluk Yabgu, enthroned a son of Bilge Khagan as the new Khagan, but soon he changed sides and declared himself as the Khagan in 741.
+During the interregnum after Pan Kül Tigin's death, Kutluk Yabgu, enthroned a son of Bilge Khagan as the new khagan, but he soon changed sides and declared himself khagan in 741.

 In 742, the Tang emperor Xuanzong organized a secret alliance within the Turkic Khaganate.
 Basmyls, Uighurs and Karluks, the three Turkic tribes attacked capital.
 Kutluk Yabgu was killed.
 He was succeeded by Özmiş Khagan by some Turkic nobles.
-Meanwhile, Basmyl chief Ashina Shi also declared himself as khagan.
+Meanwhile, Basmyl chief Ashina Shi also declared himself khagan.